jvukovich/bounce/README.markdown

 # Bounce
-An experimental new build framework for C# projects.
+A new build framework for C# projects.

 ## Install
 Get the latest release from the [downloads](http://github.com/refractalize/bounce/downloads) page, extract, place `bounce.exe` in your `%PATH%`, and place the DLLs in your project references.
 Too easy?